duereg/manager-readme/README.md

  - Communicate

     One of my jobs is to provide context.
 Are you missing some?
 Let me know and I’ll fill you in or go find out.

+    The best way for me to retain information is to read it.
+If you have something that is nuaunced and needs a detailed opinion, you'd be best served writing down your thoughts and emailing them to me.
+It's easy for me to miss details in a hallway conversation.

  - Bring your friends